 Rachel Burris8-Minute Read

-Virtual 3D real estate tours are not new, but they’re gaining a lot of traction now that COVID-19 has limited real estate professionals’ ability to market and show properties.
+Virtual 3D real estate tours are not new, but they’ve gained a lot of traction now that COVID-19 has limited the ability of real estate professionals to market and show properties.
 If you’re a real estate agent who hasn’t started to incorporate technology into your business model, now’s the time to start learning how.

 Although essential to any listing, photographs of properties have their limitations.
 They’re intended to entice buyers to view properties in person, but they can’t be expected to give consumers a clear grasp of the space as a whole.

 “You have to use your imagination to link the images together to understand the flow of the space.
-A virtual tour allows the home buyer to explore each room completely with 360° movement,” says Clum.
+A virtual tour allows the home buyer to explore each room completely with 360-degree movement,” says Jerry Clum, the founder and CEO of Hommati, a company that offers cutting-edge technology services to real estate professionals.
 “You can see each room from every angle and perspective.
 You can look down to see the flooring and up to see the ceiling.
 You can move through the space however you want.
 You are able to walk up and down the stairs and hallways, giving you a feel for the flow of a home.”

 Clum adds, “We also provide schematic floor plans for each level of the house, as well as a dollhouse view of the entire home, providing buyers with a more complete feel and understanding of the home.”